WassimHedfi/QTR_RC-driver-STM32f4/README.md

 The repository is organized into the following folders:

 1. **QTR_RC_Driver**
-   - Contains the implementation of the QTR-RC sensor driver for STM32F4.
+   - Contains the implementation of the QTR-RC sensor driver for STM32F4, Successfully tested on STM32F446RE Board.
    - This folder includes essential files for configuring GPIO pins, reading sensor values, and calibrating the sensors.

 2. **PID_implementation**